-BBC Travel is a feature section within BBC.com that provides inspiring and high quality content on destinations around the world.
-It is fuelled by new, unexpected and emotionally engaging stories from a global community of editors and authors who provide a trusted perspective on the world of travel.
+BBC Travel is a feature section within BBC.com that offers high-quality stories about destinations around the world that aim to amaze, immerse, inspire and connect.
+It is fuelled by new, unexpected and emotionally engaging stories from a global community of editors, writers, photographers and video journalists who provide a trusted perspective on the world of travel.
 We are independent, impartial and honest.

 We tell readers about places they’ve never been and show them a new side to places they think they know.
-With an open mind, an eye for the surprising and a global voice, we inspire our readers to fall in love with the world.
+With an open mind, an eye for the surprising and a global voice, we inspire our readers to fall in love with the world – everyday.

 In a complex world of negative news and xenophobia at one extreme, and top 10 lists and substance-less roundups at the other, we’ve lost the experience and sheer joy of travel.
 BBC Travel aims to provide an antidote by celebrating the people, places and cultures that make this world so wonderfully diverse and amazing.

-To do this, we tell stories with unexpected angles that haven’t been covered before.
-Not only do we teach our readers something new, we change their perceptions about places and humanity.
-Through our travel stories, we connect people to cultures around the world, and appeal to people who aren’t travelling at the moment as much as those who are.
+To do this, we tell stories with unexpected angles – on themes such as culture, food, experiences and discovery – that haven’t been covered before.
+Not only do we teach our readers something new, we change their perceptions about places and people.
+Through our travel stories, we connect readers to cultures around the world, and appeal to people who aren’t travelling at the moment as much as those who are.